 Being a member of the St. Cecelia Interparochial Catholic School National Junior Honor Society (SCSNJHS) is a prestigious designation for our 8th grade students.
 Students involved in NJHS not only maintain excellent grades and provide services to their community, but they are looked up to as role models.
 Students must meet the follow criteria to be considered for induction into the NJHS:

-- A GPA of 3.75 in all subjects in 6th and 7th grade. - No after-school detentions, in-school or out-of-school suspensions or a behavior plan in 6th and 7th grade. - A score of 3 or 4 in ATL skills in 6th and 7th grade.
+- A GPA of 3.5 in all subjects in 6th and 7th grade. - No after-school detentions, in-school or out-of-school suspensions or a behavior plan in 6th and 7th grade. - A score of 3 or 4 in behavior skills in 6th and 7th grade.
+Acceptable behavior while on campus from arrival to dismissal.

 Students who meet the above requirements are evaluated by the Faculty Council on the basis of leadership, service, character, and citizenship.
 Students who qualify to be candidates for induction will receive a written "Invitation to Apply."
-The Faculty Council will review applications and select those meeting all criteria to be a candidate for induction.
-Seventh grade candidates will be announced at a "NJHS Tapping Ceremony" during morning blacktop on the first Friday in April.
+The Faculty Council will review applications and select students meeting all criteria to be a candidate for induction.
+Seventh grade candidates will be announced at a "NJHS Tapping Ceremony" during morning blacktop.
 Parents will be notified in advance so they may attend.
-Once "tapped" as a candidate, the students will be recognized as NJHS recruits until they are officially inducted in March of their eighth grade year.
-As a NJHS Recruit, each student is required to provide an additional 20 hours of individual and group service work.
-8th grade community service project hours are separate and cannot be counted toward NJHS service hours.
+Once "tapped" as a candidate, the students will be recognized as NJHS recruits until they are officially inducted in May of their eighth grade year.
+As a NJHS Recruit, each student is required to provide an additional 25 hours of individual and group service work.
+The eighth grade community service project hours are separate and cannot be counted toward NJHS service hours.
 Once inducted, members must maintain the requirements for GPA, behavior, leadership, service, character, and citizenship.